This story was originally published on July 1, 2013; it has been updated to include new locations and current information.

 By the T: From North Station, take the Newburyport/Rockport Commuter Rail Line to Manchester, then walk half a mile down Beach Street.

 Nantasket Beach, which bills itself as “just one wave from Boston,” is in the seaside peninsula town of Hull and can be reached by commuter rail as long as you don’t mind a 2.5-mile walk.
 But it’s well worth the effort: Nantasket is one of the most fun-filled summer destinations you’re likely to find.
 The beach is part of Nantasket Reservation, 26 acres spread out over nearly a mile and a half of oceanfront.
-Take a ride on the historic Paragon Carousel, one of the nation’s few remaining grand carousels and one of the last vestiges of now-defunct Paragon Park, an amusement park that once drew thousands of tourists daily.
+Take a ride on the historic Paragon Carousel, one of the nation’s few remaining grand carousels and one of the last vestiges of the now-defunct Paragon Park, an amusement park that once drew thousands of tourists daily.
 Band concerts are a summer staple here as well.

 By the T: From South Station, take the Greenbush Commuter Rail Line to Nantasket Junction and walk down Otis Street to Summer Street to George Washington Boulevard.